AdaCore/training_material/courses/fundamentals_of_ada/labs/030_basic_types.lab.rst

 * Create types to handle the following concepts

+   - Determining average test score

-   - Number of tests administered
+      - Number of tests taken
       - Total of all test scores

    - Number of degrees in a circle
    - Collection of colors